Could goats milk kefir and doTerra dietary supplements be the answer to irritable bowel syndrome (IBS), eczema, insomnia and anxiety?

 On Saturday 5 May I took a stool sample using a testing kit service from Carbiotix called LoveGut.
 This service measures the amount of fibre-loving bacteria in the gut.
 I shall be tracking whether the inclusion of goats milk kefir has any impact on the amount of fibre-loving bacteria in the gut.

 It’s a simple testing kit with clear instructions and a pre-paid envelope.
 I’m looking forward to finding out what my base line results are.

 I already eat a plant-rich, high fibre diet so it will be interesting to see any changes that happen in response to the kefir.

 As you’ll see below, I’m already experiencing benefits from what I’m doing.

 As soon as I started taking the doTerra supplements I started sleeping better and my anxious feelings have subsided.
 My eczema flares have also been calmed by the Super Sensitive Skin Balm (although it has still be up and down).

 I’m keeping everything crossed that this continues.

 I am working in collaboration with Carbiotix who are sending me testing kits for this blog post.
+I also received payment from Chuckling Goat.
+Neither of these have affected what I have written.
+I always write and share the truth.
 I am also a doTerra Wellness Advocate, meaning that along with using the essential oils and supplements myself I have chosen to sell them because I believe they have the power to improve peoples health.